Below are procedures to follow for workers compensation accidents and injuries.

 - Call Stacy Robinette at 482-6246 to advise her that Wellness Works has been notified.
 She will need the same information on the injured employee that was given to Wellness Works.

-- Forward the DA2000 to Stacy Robinette in the Office of Human Resources as soon as possible, even if accident does not result in medical attention.
+- Forward the DA2000 to Stacy Robinette in the Office of Human Resources as soon as possible, even if accident does not result in medical attention, (except for motor vehicle injuries)

 - Important notes to remember: